 The task looks easy on paper, but the structure of the questions and the short time limit makes it difficult to answer many of them in the time given.

-To help you prepare better for this section of the test, we’ve put together a list of the top 10 tips to improve your IELTS Reading Test results.
+To help you prepare better for this test section, we’ve compiled a list of the top 10 tips to improve your IELTS Reading Test results.

 IELTS Reading Test Format

 As we know, The IELTS test has two modules.
 They are:

 The Academic Module is one option for those taking a test in English for university admission or an academic program.
 This Module is intended to assess your ability to read and understand academic texts, such as business, law, science, and technology subjects.

 This Module contains three sections.
 Section one contains one shorter passage, section two contains one longer passage, and section three also contains one longer passage.

 It measures your ability to understand academic texts, such as those found in newspapers, journals, magazines, and non-fiction books.
 It also tests your ability to interpret data presented in graphical form (e.g., charts, tables).
 This Module uses your reading skills and checks your ability to read informative and analytical texts in an academic context.

 If you want to migrate to Australia, Canada, and the United Kingdom, you must participate in the General Training test.
 Reading tests on the IELTS General Training module are similar to those on the Academic English module, but they also have some important differences.